janelle-cheung/cs224w_project/README.md

 - EPCTL08 and EPCTL11 have off-by-one epoch mismatches (4 epochs difference for EPCTL08, 2 for EPCTL11).
 This is tiny and likely just rounding at the recording end - shouldn't affect preprocessing.

 Stage distribution notes:
-- "L" appears in the labels - this is "lights on/off" which you'll probably want to exclude along with "W" (wake) when training
-- Some patients have lots of wake/lights epochs (e.g., EPCTL18 has 595 L+W epochs out of 906 total)
+- Some patients have lots of wake/lights epochs (e.g., EPCTL18 has 595 L+W epochs out of 906 total - did not sleep for a very long time)